Guidelines for Review of Related Person Transactions

 - Employment by ExxonMobil of a family member of an executive officer provided the executive officer does not participate in decisions regarding the hiring, performance evaluation, or compensation of the family member.

 Standards of Business Conduct These guidelines are in addition to, not in lieu of, the Corporation's Standards of Business Conduct (SBC) to which all employees and directors are subject.
-Any matter identified through these guidelines that also constitutes a potential violation of the SBC will, in addition to review for potential disclosure under Item 404(a), be handled separately in accordance with the applicable SBC procedures.
+Any matter identified through these guidelines that also constitutes a potential violation of the SBC will, in addition to review under these guidelines for potential disclosure, approval, or ratification, be handled separately in accordance with the applicable SBC procedures.

-Review of these Guidelines The Board Affairs Committee will periodically review these guidelines to determine if changes or modifications may be appropriate.
+Review of these Guidelines The Nominating and Governance Committee will periodically review these guidelines to determine if changes or modifications may be appropriate.